-Beautifully displayed in the Sawtooth School's gallery and gift shop setting, Deck the Halls features a unique variety of work from more than 80 local and regional artists and craftsmen.
+Beautifully displayed in the historic Sawtooth School's gallery and gift shop setting, Deck the Halls celebrates its 30th anniversary this year and features a variety of work from more than 80 local and regional artists and craftsmen.
 Shoppers find uniquely handcrafted gifts and home accent pieces among the array of pottery, jewelry, paintings, ornaments, photography, furniture, scarves, glass, quilts, soaps, cards and more.
-Designed to please any budget, items range from smaller items such as holiday ornaments and cards, larger pieces of furniture.
+Designed to please any budget, items range from smaller items such as holiday ornaments and cards to larger handcrafted pieces of furniture.

 Gift certificates are also available in any denomination, and can be used during Deck the Halls or year-round in Sawtooth’s gift shop.

 Monday – Friday: 10 a.m. – 7 p.m.

 Saturday: 10 a.m. – 4 p.m.